julianmichael/qasrl-modeling/README.md

 `scripts/setup/download.py`.
 The ones included here were identified by hyperparameter tuning across the various settings covered by the config generator.
 Only a few are provided because I lost track of the best models for a lot of configurations, since the training was done quite a while ago.
-If you make any changes or train more models, please contribute them!
+If you make any changes or train more models, please send them along!

-NOTE: a config ([models/span_binary.json](models/span_binary.json)) is provided for binary classification on spans which I think should perform well, but I haven't trained and I don't have the results for hyperparameter optimization in that setting anymore.
-But training that would be a good starting point.

 ## Setup